phurwa/Taxi-Booing-system/README.md

 # Taxi-Booing-system
 It was a college project.
-A Taxi booking application is built using python language and Mysql database.
-Python Tkinter is used to develop the Frontend Part.
+A Taxi booking application was built using python language and Mysql database.
+Python Tkinter was used to develop the Frontend Part while various python moudules and libraries were used to develop the application.